approximately-equal/kingmaker-thesis/contents/matter/background.typ

 === Statistical Social Choice Rules <statistical>

-The idea of preference realization comes up in social choice theory, though social choice theorists (aka economists) define it as a model for ballot generation, rather than a stochastic realization (e.g. @guide-numerical).
-These models have characteristics and parameters $theta$ which allow us to simulate voting behavior in some ways.
+The idea of preference realization comes up in social choice theory, though some social choice theorists (e.g., economists) define it as a model for ballot generation, rather than a stochastic realization such as @guide-numerical.
+These models have characteristics and parameters $theta$ which allow us to simulate voting behavior in some way.
 Below a few of the most common models are defined.

 #definition(title: "Impartial")[
   Let $Pi$ be the collection of possible ballots.
 The impartial model randomly realizes some ballot $pi$ with probability according to: $